jlingford/personal-website/content/posts/colabfold/colabfold.md

 ## Prerequisites

-Some things I'm going to assume you have setup already are:
+Some things we need to have setup on our local machine beforehand are:

 * A Linux command line environment, like having a linux operating system, a MacOS, or the Windows Subsystem for Linux (WSL) if you're a Windows user
 * access to a HPC, with permission to use some of the GPU partitions (preferably an A40, T4, or A100 GPU)
+* a `conda` environment with on our remote HPC server
-* a `ssh` keypair to login to your HPC without the need for passwords
+* **a `ssh` keypair to login to your HPC without the need for passwords**
-* a `conda` environment with jupyter notebook installed

 If you don't have the second point setup yet, you should contact your HPC's system administrators and request all the access you need.

-If you haven't setup an `ssh` keypair yet, I highly recommend you do so because it makes logging in to your HPC so much easier (and more secure) than relying on typing in passwords over and over.
-It will also be crucial for the `ssh` port forwarding step required to make this whole thing work (specifically in Step #5).
+Having the `ssh` keypair setup is essential for this entire method of running ColabFold to work at all, so we'll go through how to do this first.

+### `ssh` setup

-Briefly, to setup a `ssh` keypair run the following on the terminal of your local machine (not logged into your HPC).
+Run the following on the terminal of your local machine (i.e. not logged into your HPC).

 ```bash
 ssh keygen -b 4096 -t rsa -C "Add your own personal comment between quotes"